NayanKaran/custom-enumerable/README.md

 # custom-enumerable

-Example of user defined enumerables in Ruby.
+Example of user defined enumerable in Ruby.

 ## Built With